ieggel/overleaf-download/README.md

 - Credentials are asked by the bash script
   - Possibly it would be better to hard code the credentials (comments in `download` script)

-#### Paging
-Currently the script only works for a small number of Overleaf projects.
-The python script would need to implement clicking the `Load more` button in order to get a complete list of all project IDs.

 ## Depencies
 - Bash
 - Python